-A closer look at where we are today: This is downtown Santa Barbara rainfall for this year as of mid-January.
-As you can see, we had no rain for the first 3 months and January is still below the median and average.
-Not a good start for anyone wanting rain.
-However, if you like drought . . .
-The graph, as a comparison, also shows what happened back in 1998-a truly impressive El Nino year.
+A closer look at where we are today: This is downtown Santa Barbara rainfall for this year as of the end of January.
+As you can see, although we had a dry December the other months have been above both the median and average.
+A good start for anyone wanting lots of rain.
+However, we're still below the kinds of rainfall we saw in our two most recent big years.
+The graph, presenting a comparison, shows what happened back then.
+1998 was a truly impressive El Nino year.
 We got 22 inches in February of that year, 47 inches in total, almost 3-times the annual average.
-So not all hope is lost.
-A few potentially big rainfall months are yet to come.
+February is traditionally our deciding and biggest rainfall month so we have yet to see how it all plays out this winter.